University of California, Berkeley

 - Using a Campus-approved risk treatment plan or conducting a risk assessment to ensure that information security requirements are met;

-- Prior to creating or receiving data, ensuring confidentiality and data security requirements are in place;
+- Prior to creating or receiving data, ensuring confidentiality and data security requirements and agreements are in place;

 - Creating and maintaining evidence that demonstrates how security controls were implemented and kept current throughout the project, including appropriate disposal of data;